 \section{Conclusion}

 In practice, there are many situations where a follower fails to make the optimal decision in the Stackelberg game.
-However, the classic solution concept of SSE is not robust for sub-rational follower responses and leads to poor performance of the leader.
-In this paper, we systematically study on a natural robust variant of Stackelberg equilibrium to account for sub-rational responses from the follower.
+However, the classic solution concept of SSE is not robust for suboptimal follower responses and leads to poor performance of the leader.
+In this paper, we systematically study a robust variant of Stackelberg equilibrium to account for suboptimal responses from the follower.
 We propose a well-defined definition of robust Stackelberg equilibrium, $\delta$-RSE, and show some nice properties of the leader's utility under a $\delta$-RSE.
 We identify the computational complexity for computing or approximating the $\delta$-RSE.
-We show there does not exist an efficient algorithm for finding an approximate $\delta$-RSE, unless P=NP.
-On the other hand, we also propose a QPTAS to compute the $\epsilon$-optimal $\delta$-RSE for any $\epsilon > 0$.
-Last but not least, we provide sample complexity results for learning the $\delta$-RSE when the follower utility is not known initially.
+We show there does not exist an efficient algorithm for finding an approximate $\delta$-RSE, unless P=NP, while we also propose a QPTAS to compute the $\epsilon$-optimal $\delta$-RSE for any $\epsilon > 0$.
+Lastly, we provide sample complexity results for learning the $\delta$-RSE when the follower utility is not known initially.